Hone logo

 Constraints

-• The implementation should be efficient.
-Aim for O(log n) time complexity for push and pop operations, where n is the number of elements in the queue. peek, is_empty, and len should be O(1).
+• The push operation should have a time complexity of O(log n), where n is the number of elements in the queue.

 Notes